 - Keep your legs extended straight in line, one leg on the other, and make sure your weight stays on the forearm and the side feet.

-- Keep your torso straight in line, tighten your abdominal muscles and raise your left leg as high as you can.
+- Keep your torso straight in line, tighten your abdominal muscles, and raise your left leg as high as you can.

 - You can hold it for a couple of seconds at the top, then lower it down into the starting position.
-That’s one rep!
-Suggested: 10 reps on each side.

 12. Reverse Plank Hip Raise